Bachelor of Human Resource Management

 STS 2003Business Statistics3

-Human Resource Management Core Courses
+Human Resource Management Specialization Courses

-HRM 2003Professional Practice in Human Resource3
+HRM 2003Professional Practices in Human Resource3

 HRM 3103Learning and Development3